Managing the Safeguarding and Protection of Vulnerable Individuals

 What is the main focus of Unit 02?

-The main focus is to provide learners with comprehensive knowledge of the legal framework for safeguarding and protecting vulnerable individuals, and to equip them with the skills required to manage and develop staff understanding in this critical area.
+The main focus is to provide learners with comprehensive knowledge of the legal framework for safeguarding and protecting vulnerable individuals, and to equip them with the skills required to manage and develop staff understanding in this essential area.

 Who is this unit intended for?